wmde/wikibase-release-pipeline/example/README.md

 ## Running a Wikibase instance

-To run a single Wikibase instance one port 80 run the command:
+To run a single Wikibase instance on port 80 run the command:

 ```
 docker-compose up